 How Does Intermittent Fasting Work?

-The most basic form of intermittent fasting is a 12 hour fast; you eat dinner at 7:00pm and you don’t eat again until 7:00am the next morning at breakfast.
+The most basic form of intermittent fasting is a 12 hour fast; you eat dinner at 7:00 pm and you don’t eat again until 7:00 am the next morning at breakfast.
 In fact, this is where the term break·fast originated, it is the meal that breaks your fast every morning, implying that this is actually a natural part of everyday life.
-In addition to this most basic form of fasting, there are many other ways that you can execute intermittent fasting, and involve extending the standard overnight fast to anywhere from 16 to 24 hours.
+In addition to this most basic form of fasting, there are many other ways that you can execute intermittent fasting and involve extending the standard overnight fast to anywhere from 16 to 24 hours.
 Some of the more common methods are known as the 16:8; you eat during an 8-hour window and fast for the remaining 16 hours of your day; the 20:4 method (or Warrior Diet) where you fast during the day and eat a huge meal at night; the eat-stop-eat method which involves a 24-hour fast either once or twice per week; and finally, the 5:2 method which includes 5 days of regular eating along with 2 days of complete fasting each week.

 The human body only exists in two states; 1) the fed state and 2) the fasted state; you are either eating and storing food energy, or you are fasting and burning the food energy you have stored.
-The process of intermittent fasting is simply a strategic approach to utilizing these two states, and involves extending the fasting state to allow your body to utilize the food energy it has stored for longer periods of time.
+The process of intermittent fasting is simply a strategic approach to utilizing these two states and involves extending the fasting state to allow your body to utilize the food energy it has stored for longer periods of time.

 Is it Natural to Intermittent Fast?

 From an evolutionary perspective, it is in fact completely natural for humans to fast, and it is not natural for humans to eat all day long, nor is it necessary.
 Going for extended periods of time without eating was completely normal for our hunter-gatherer ancestors; if a hunt wasn’t successful, food would not have been available, so we have biologically adapted to this process.
 The human body is equipped with built-in mechanisms that allow us to function optimally both when we are eating and when we are not eating.
-In fact, you can see fasting practiced for religious and spiritual reasons in many different cultures around the world.
+In fact, you can see fasting practised for religious and spiritual reasons in many different cultures around the world.

 Intermittent Fasting vs. Caloric Restriction

-One thing that is important to note is that there is the big difference between intermittent fasting and caloric restriction.
+One thing that is important to note is that there is a big difference between intermittent fasting and caloric restriction.
 Intermitting fasting is not about eating less food, it is about eating it during a specified window of time.
 For instance, if someone is executing a 16 hour fast (or 16:8 method), they may still eat the same volume of food (or number of calories) they were previously eating, they are simply restricting it to an 8 hour period of time.
-Another important thing to note is that the foundation of intermittent fasting is built on whole foods, so when you do eat, you are consuming nutrient dense whole foods, not packaged, refined or processed foods.
+Another important thing to note is that the foundation of intermittent fasting is built on whole foods, so when you do eat, you are consuming nutrient-dense whole foods, not packaged, refined or processed foods.
 On the contrary, caloric restriction is simply about eating less calories or less food, and does not address the quality of food you are eating or the time at which you are eating it.

 The Benefits of Intermittent Fasting